 "Endless lively conversations over endless cups of coffee in literary cafés"- Lawrence Ferlinghetti

-Part fiction, part autobiography, this expansive stream-of-consciousness narrative enthralled us, and the romance of this passage swept us up.
-It summons images of coffee-fueled benders in Greenwich Village, beat generation poets, romantic dissidents, and sense makers lifting up the wall-to-wall carpet of American culture to see where all the dirt had been swept.
+Part fiction, part autobiography, Little Boy’s expansive stream-of-consciousness narrative enthralled us, and the romance of this passage swept us up.
+It summons vintage images of coffee-fueled benders in Greenwich Village, beat generation poets, romantic dissidents, and sense makers lifting up the wall-to-wall carpet of American culture to see where all the dirt had been swept.

 For the drawing, we explored the idea of "endless cups of coffee" as a visual pattern on cafe tables that interlock and overlap each other, much like a great conversation.
 Coffee pouring from a pot into a cup forms the tip of a fountain pen.